lirongg/fruitb/README.md

 ## User Stories Implemented

 ### Customer Stories
-1. **View Available Fruits**
+1. **Browse Fruits**
-   - As a customer, I can see a list of fruits that are available to buy, complete with stock and pricing information, so that I can decide which fruits I want to buy.
+   - As a customer, I can view a list of available fruits, complete with stock and pricing information, so that I can make informed decisions about which fruits to purchase.

-2. **Track Shortlisted Fruits**
+2. **Manage Cart**
-   - As a customer, I can keep track of the fruits and quantity that I have shortlisted, including the total amount I need to pay, so that I can adjust my purchasing decisions as I shop.
+   - As a customer, I can keep track of the fruits and quantities I have added to my cart, including the total cost, so that I can adjust my selections as I shop.

-3. **Submit Order**
+3. **Place Order**
-   - As a customer, I can submit my order of the fruits I selected, so that I can complete my purchase when I am done shopping.
-Assume that payment is done separately from this POS application.
+   - As a customer, I can submit my order for the fruits in my cart, so that I can complete my purchase.
+Payment is handled separately from this POS application.

+4. **View Order History**
+   - As a customer, I can log in and view my order history, so that I can keep track of my past purchases.

+5. **Re-order Previous Orders**
+   - As a customer, I can re-order a previous order, so that I can quickly repurchase the same items.

 ### Owner Stories
-1. **View Submitted Orders**
+1. **Monitor Orders**
-   - As an owner, I can see the orders that my customers have submitted, so that I can fulfill their orders.
+   - As an owner, I can view the orders submitted by customers, so that I can fulfill them efficiently.

+2. **Track Sales**
+   - As an owner, I can see the total sales for each day and for each fruit, so that I can assess the performance of my store.

+3. **Manage Inventory**
+   - As an owner, I can add new fruits and update stock levels, so that I can ensure my online store reflects the current inventory.

 ## Features
 1. **Homepage**